 Emily also loves composing for film and TV and composed the music for 6 national commercials for Weight Watchers ‘Simple Start’ campaign.
-Emily has released 7 CD’s of original music.
-Her newest release, Into The Blue, topped the Billboard Charts as did her CD, Diversity, produced by Quincy Jones for Concord Music.
+Emily has released 6 CD’s of original music, with her most recent CD, Diversity, produced by Quincy Jones for Concord Music.
 “She’s the most delightful human being I’ve ever met in my life”, Quincy says.
 “And her music is the same way.
 I am at once astounded and inspired by the enormous talent that Emily embodies.
 With the ability to seamlessly move from Classical to Jazz and Be-bop, she shows as much musical prowess as pianists/composers twice her age, and I am thrilled to be working with her.
 She’s astounding, man … she’s astounding.
 She plays like she’s 40 years old.
 She is the complete 360-degree package, and there are no limits to the musical heights she can reach.”